AdobeDocs/release-notes.en/current.md

 * Fixed an issue that prevented admins in newly Analytics-provisioned companies from creating the first report suite.
 (AN-265842, AN-269752)
 * Fixed issues with data feeds not getting delivered.
 (AN-268758, AN-268737, AN-268568, AN-268759, AN-264728)
-* Fixed an issue that caused lift and confidence to not be calculated in the A4T report in the [!DNL Target] UI.
+* Fixed an issue that caused lift and confidence to not be calculated in the [!UICONTROL A4T] report in the [!DNL Target] UI.
 (AN-264841)
 * Fixed an issue with the AppMeasurement library not loading in in-app browsers on iOS devices.
 (AN-247942)
 * Fixed an issue with Activity Map settings not appearing in report suite settings.
 (AN-267243)
 * (CJA) Fixed an issue that resulted in CJA now using the currency symbol instead of the currency code in reporting.(AN-268881)